jtanx/fontforgebuilds/ReleasePackage/README.txt

-This is an unofficial build of FontForge.
 Double-click on run_fontforge.exe to start.

-For more information, see https://sourceforge.net/p/fontforgebuilds
+For more information, see https://sourceforge.net/p/fontforgebuilds and https://fontforge.github.io

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE